3dem/relion-documents/source/Reference/PixelSizeIssues.rst

 The **absolute** pixel size of the output can drift a bit.
 It needs to be calibrated against atomic models.

+You can do similar things for other job types as long as you make all relevant paths consistent.
+For example, to run Polish in a new project directory, you have to make sure the paths to raw movies, the gain reference and the motion correction job are valid as well as paths to the particles and the references.
 For Polishing, do **NOT** merge MotionCorr STAR files.
 First, run Polishing on one of the MotionCorr STAR files with ``run_data.star`` that contains all particles.
 This will process and write only particles from micrographs present in the given MotionCorr STAR file.